Welcome to AI Campus at the Cedars Sinai Medical Center!

 Who Can Participate?

-Anyone working at Cedars Sinai or those invited from outside institutions can participate in the Cedars Sinai AI Campus program.
+Anyone working at Cedars Sinai or those directly invited from outside institutions can participate in the Cedars Sinai AI Campus program.
 This includes students, staff, post-docs, faculty, and clinicians from any academic background/specialty and any level of degree or experience.
 Individuals who have participated in previous years are welcome to do so again.
+It is expected that all participants will have permission granted from their respective supervisor to engage in the program.

 General Learning Objectives